ENSC3015 Signals and Systems

 - Contact hours

-- lectures: 3 hours per week; tutorials: 1 hour per week; labs: 12 hours per semester
+- lectures: 3 hours per week; practical classes: 1 hour per week; labs: 12 hours per semester

 Haykin, S. and Van Veen, B. Signals and Systems, 2nd edn: John Wiley & Sons 2005